Access4all/adg/pages/knowledge-about-developing-and-testing-accessible-websites/introduction-to-keyboard-only-usage/controlling-a-computer-with-a-keyboard-only/README.md

 - If you use standard HTML controls, you're all set (because the browser takes responsibility of making them keyboard accessible)
 - If you create custom elements, be sure to make them keyboard accessible yourself!

-Be sure to read [Our Codex About Clean and Maintainable Accessibility](/knowledge-about-developing-and-testing-accessible-websites/our-codex-about-clean-and-maintainable-accessibility){.page} to find out more about how websites can be implemented in an accessible way with least efforts.
+Be sure to read [Our codex about clean and maintainable accessibility](/knowledge-about-developing-and-testing-accessible-websites/our-codex-about-clean-and-maintainable-accessibility){.page} to find out more about how websites can be implemented in an accessible way with least efforts.

 # Keyboard-only navigation